 - Ship them to Amazon;

 - Sell it on Amazon for 5x the price;

 - Receive profit.

-The first thing Jessica advises to a beginner is to install an app called “Profit Bandit”.
+The first thing Jessica advises a beginner is to install an app called “Profit Bandit”.
 This app scans the barcode on any item to see if it’s recognized by Amazon.
 If it is, the app tells you the current selling price of the product and thereby you can gauge the profit that you’ll get by selling the item.
-The app also shows a rating of the best selling items which can help you buy things that are in demand.
+The app also shows a rating of the best-selling items which can help you buy things that are in demand.